-On our flight back from USA to Singapore, we had to stopover at Tokyo (Narita International Airport).
-We decided to extend our stay few days in Japan because we found that the price for few hours transit and extend for few days in Japan were same!
-Well, why not then? :)
+On our flight back from the USA to Singapore, we had to stopover at Tokyo (Narita International Airport).
+We decided to extend our stay a few days in Japan because we found that the price for a few hours transit and extend for a few days in Japan were same!
+Well, why not then? 🙂

 TABLE OF CONTENTS